More rain set to lash North Island, Coromandel cut off

 There was heavy overnight rain in Bay of Plenty, which led to at least one Tauranga home destroyed by a landslide, residents being evacuated and more road closures.
 The Waitomo district has joined Auckland in announcing a state of emergency.
 It took effect at 7.05pm and expires in seven days.

 Waitomo District Mayor John Roberston said the district had experienced widespread flooding and heavy rain, with reports of flooding, slips and inundation.
-Residents currently impacted by flooding are also being evacuated.
+Residents impacted by flooding are being evacuated.

 “The situation in Waitomo is serious, and with nightfall upon us and more rain expected, it’s important we are prepared and have the right controls in place to provide help and support, including further evacuations.”